Readers Question: Hello! I was just wondering in the midst of the European crisis when all economically strong countries have been downgraded?

 - Secondly, the Eurozone crisis has led to poorer prospects for economic growth.
 Europe’s economy has been stagnating because economies have pursued austerity measures (spending cuts and tax increases).
 With lower GDP, it is hard for countries to gain any more tax revenue.
 They are facing a deflationary debt spiral.

 - Thirdly, being in the Euro has made countries more vulnerable to liquidity shortages.
-Because there was no Central Bank willing to act as lender of last resort and print money, markets were nervous of buying Eurozone debt. (this has been reduced somewhat in 2012, with ECB being more active in maintaining liquidity.
+Because there was no Central Bank willing to act as lender of last resort and print money, markets were nervous about buying Eurozone debt. (this has been reduced somewhat in 2012, with ECB being more active in maintaining liquidity.

 There’s a bit more detail on Eurozone crisis.